bagisto/bagisto-docs/translation_on_locale.md

 If you want to make your website easily accessible to customers in multiple languages and expand your business to a global level then language translation is imperative for your website.
 It will help you get more traffic and further generate sales.

-By using language translation in Bagisto, you can easily localise your website for many global or regional languages.
+By using language translation in Bagisto, you can easily localize your website for many global or regional languages.
 Your customer can easily translate your whole website just by a single click which also plays a major role in website SEO in the respective region and to show translation as per your locale, you need to follow these below steps:

 ### Steps to apply translation based on locale

-You can easily perform language translate for both Admin dashboard and for the front-end view
+You can easily perform language translate for both Admin dashboard and the front-end view

 **Translation For Front-End View**